aurelio-labs/semantic-router/CONTRIBUTING.md

     # Move into the cloned folder
     cd semantic-router/

-    # Create a virtual environment
+    # Create a virtual environment.
+NOTE: Use Python 3.11 or below until fastembed is updated to version 0.2.6.
     python3 -m venv venv

     # Activate the environment